Want to read this article later?

 Why solicitor not barrister?

 How much work experience had you had?
 Why is it so important?

-What departments did you train in?
-What did you like/dislike about the work?
+Which departments did you train in?

-Please outline your area of expertise - what might you do in a typical day?
+Please outline your area of expertise.
+What might you do in a typical day?

 What do you most/least enjoy about your career and why?